jogotcha/backrest-volsync-operator/README.md

 ### GitHub Actions (GHCR)

 The workflow builds/pushes `ghcr.io/<owner>/<repo>` on pushes to `main` and tags.
-The default deployment image is set to `ghcr.io/jogotcha/backrest-volsync-operator:latest`.

-If your repo name differs, update the `image:` in `config/deployment.yaml`.
+If your repo name differs, update the default image in `config/deployment.yaml` (kustomize install) or override `image.*` via Helm.

 #### Helm chart publishing (GHCR OCI)